Acts 8:37: Omission or Addition?

 When Silas and Timothy had come from Macedonia, Paul was compelled by the Spirit, and testified to the Jews that Jesus is the Christ [τὸν χριστὸν Ἰησοῦν].
 (Acts 18:5)

-It would appear that while τὸν χριστὸν Ἰησοῦν is not a common phrase that Luke uses for Jesus, it does at least appear in two uncontested passage in Acts.
-Neither one of these verses are considered to be a textual variant or in dispute for authenticity.
+It would appear that while τὸν χριστὸν Ἰησοῦν is not a common phrase that Luke uses for Jesus, it does at least appear in two uncontested passages in Acts.
+Neither one of these verses are considered to be a textual variant nor are they in dispute for authenticity.

 I think that the Eunuch quite possibly did make a confession before being baptized.
 However, I do not think that his confession was originally part of the Greek text.
 I think it became oral tradition first, then later made it into the texts.
 Even though the tradition was known and even repeated by early church leaders like Irenaeus, it was not uncommon for the written scriptures and oral tradition to co-mingle.
 Quite often when the early church fathers re-tell the biblical stories, they tend to mix details in or leave some out.
 That does not mean that one is wrong and the other is right.
 It just means that the written record does not always contain every single detail.
 This is why church tradition (extra-biblical texts) are so important.
 They might not be scripture but they do provide a witness.

 It’s also important to remember that we do not have copies of every manuscript that existed.
 We don’t have originals either.
-It’s quite possible that a Greek version existed in Irenaeus’ time the did include this confession.
-However, no copy of this version is currently known to exist today.
-If archeology uncovers such a version then I think this debate would need to be reconsidered.
+It’s quite possible that a Greek version existed in Irenaeus’ time the did include this confession, but is now lost to history.
+If archaeology uncovers such a version then I think this debate would need to be reconsidered.